mhusm/stuwe1-docs/setup.md

 * Make sure you have at least version 10, if not update.

 ## Install Git
-Git helps your collaborte with your team mates and provides version control.
+Git helps your collaborate with your team mates and provides version control.

 * https://git-scm.com/downloads